Wine routes in Emilia Romagna

 NOT TO MISS: Bibbiano, land of Parmigiano Reggiano and flourishing centre of dairy production; the towns Quattro Castella and San Polo d’Enza; Canossa and the ruins of the castle and the stunning panorama on the Val d’Enza; Albinea, its villas and the castle; Scandiano.

-Strada dei Vini delle Corti Reggiane
+Strada dei Vini Delle Corti Reggiane

 The itinerary twists through the via Emilia and the river Po across the territories that once belonged to the most important families of the Renaissance, whose traces are easy to find in the squares with characteristic porticoes, castles and mansions, artworks such as the paintings by Correggio or by masters of Ferrarese and Bolognese schools.
 In the wine cellars of the area you’ll find the classic wines of Reggio Emilia: Lambrusco Reggiano Doc, characterised by its typical red colour and the sparkling taste, and the delicate, fresh Bianco di Scandiano.

-NOT TO MISS: Reggio Emilia and its historical heritage; Correggio and its medieval roots; Renaissance Guastalla; Brescello, linked to the cinema figures of Don Camillo and Peppone; Poviglio and one of the biggest early-historic settlements in Europe; finally, Novellara and the fortification Rocca dei Gonzaga.
+NOT TO MISS: Reggio Emilia and its historical heritage; Correggio and its medieval roots; Renaissance Guastalla; Brescello, linked to the cinema figures of Don Camillo and Peppone; Poviglio and one of the biggest early-historic settlements in Europe; finally, Novellara and the fortification Rocca Dei Gonzaga.

-A territory nestled between the Apennines and at the foot of the hills, between rivers Taro and Ceno, with such a variety of landscapes and culinary art’s specialties as to earn the title of Food Valley.
+A territory nestled between the Apennines and at the foot of the hills, between rivers Taro and Ceno, with such a variety of landscapes and culinary art’s specialities as to earn the title of Food Valley.
 A land devoted to quality food, where products famous in the entire Emilia Romagna, such as prosciutto Parma ham, Parmigiano Reggiano and culatello di Zibello cold cut are not simply food, but a real way of life.
 The most famous historic grape varieties with the title “Colli di Parma” (that grants controlled origin) are the aromatic Malvasia di Candia, Sauvignon Blanc and finally Rosso Colli di Parma – a result of Barbera and Bonarda varieties.

-NOT TO MISS: Collecchio with the Romanesque church of San Prospero; Taro Regional Park, paradise for birdwatchers; Langhirano with the castle of Torrechiara, one of the most beautiful and best preserved in Italy; and finally Mamiano, in the municipality of Traversetolo, which houses Villa Magnani-Rocca with its art collections.
+NOT TO MISS: Collecchio with the Romanesque church of San Prospero; Taro Regional Park, a paradise for birdwatchers; Langhirano with the castle of Torrechiara, one of the most beautiful and best preserved in Italy; and finally Mamiano, in the municipality of Traversetolo, which houses Villa Magnani-Rocca with its art collections.

 Strada dei Vini “Città Castelli Ciliegi”